 the home.
 That is usually the basement, or crawlspace.
 By pulling the moist,

-musty air out of the basement or crawlspace, it causes the warmer,
+musty air out of the basement or crawlspace, it causes the dryer,

-replace the removed air, acting like a broom in sweeping out the moist,
+replace the expelled air, acting like a broom in sweeping out the moist,

 stale air.
 This sweeping action of the air from upstairs is accomplished

-by putting in a floor vent from the first floor at a point as far away
+by putting in a vent from the first floor at a point as far away

-from the location of the The MBS as possible.
+from the location of the the BVS as possible.

-the air is completely replaced about once an hour with a The MBS installed.
+air is completely replaced about once 1 or 2 hours with a BVS installed.